alx-Michael-Girma/alx-system_engineering-devops/0x00-shell_basics/README.md

-the tenth script deletes the holberton dir found in the tmp directory the eleventh script changes the pwd to the one before the twelfth script prints files in the pwd parent dir and the boot directory
+the tenth script deletes the holberton dir found in the tmp directory the eleventh script changes the pwd to the one before the twelfth script prints files in the pwd parent dir and the boot directory the thirteenth script prints the detail of the file 'iamafile' in the tmp directory